 A key part of ensuring the new dashboard included genuinely useful widgets was speaking with people who use our platform daily.
-A research session with a customer success manager confirmed that the sales activity dashboard was rarely used due to its clunky design and outdated UI.
-They expressed a need for the data to be presented in a way that was less text-heavy.
+In a research session, a customer success manager confirmed that the sales activity dashboard was rarely used because of its clunky design and outdated UI.
+They emphasized the need for data to be presented in a less text-heavy format and also highlighted the importance of a notification center.
+This widget could feature ‘areas to review,’ such as renewal opportunities or orders requiring completion.

 Based on this research session, the team decided to incorporate more graphs and visuals to better convey the data on the page.
 I used pre-existing graphs from our design system to ensure consistency with the rest of the platform.
 I also removed superfluous widgets that the customer success manager indicated were not useful to users.